 All the operations of this article are accomplished by using the Microsoft Office 365 application.

-Select a cell and write down any of the formatting formulas according to your desire.
+- Select a cell and copy the formatting formula of your choosing.

 =TEXT($B$5,"#,###.00")